SkynetLabs/skynet-workshop/README.md

 ### Part A: SkyDB

-The first step to making this webpage editable is hooking it up to SkyDB.
+The first step to making this webpage editable is hooking it up to `SkyDB`.
-SkyDB uses a user's seed to access and store information in a simple `Key | Value` store.
+`SkyDB` uses a user's seed to access and store information in a simple `Key | Value` store.
 Although this might seem very basic, it enables some incredible functionality on Skynet.

 1. First we need to import the `genKeyPariFromSeed` method from